MCDReforged/MCDReforged/docs/source/plugin_dev/classes/ServerInterface.md

 Parameter *args*: The argument that will be used to invoke the event listeners.
 An ServerInterface instance will be automatically added to the beginning of the argument list

+**Note**: You cannot dispatch an event with the same event id to any MCDR built-in event

 ### Permission

 #### get_permission_level